 You may vote absentee at the clerk's office as soon as absentee ballots are available.
 Absentee ballots are available 30 days before the election at the municipal clerk's office.

-You may vote in person at an Early Voting Center in your home county from October 26 to November 2, between 7 am and 8 pm.
-On Election Day, you may vote in person at any of those centers as well as additional vote centers in your county.
-Most precinct polling places will be closed.
+You can vote in an early voting center in the county where you live.
 Please be sure to check with your local Board of Elections or the State Board of Elections to ensure you know your correct voting locations.

 Early voting is currently available in Massachusetts only for statewide general elections on even-numbered years.
 When available, early voting begins 11 days before and ends 2 days before Election Day.